lsajid/week-4.2-python-practice/readme.md

 Sarah gives you some additional advice:

 > "Remember, this is an educational tool, so clarity is key.
 Make sure your messages to the user are easy to understand, and don't forget to test your program thoroughly!
-Also, while it's okay to use tools like Cursor, do not use ai generated code.
+Also, while it's okay to use tools like Cursor, try to avoid over-relying on them.
 We want you to deeply understand the code you're writing."

 ## Conclusion

 **Good luck!** Your success with this project will not only help students across the country, but it'll also prove that you're ready to take on even bigger tasks at LearnNation.

 **[Project Spec](./project-spec.md)**